tariq-nasheed/HyperMania/README.md

 ***WIP***, contains some bugs here and there as well as some missing features.
 (Mainly a lack of new special stages with encore modes' being used as a substitute)

 # Installation
-The mod was developed for v5U and at the moment officially supports Windows, Linux and Android.
-Releases use the x64 instruction set for desktop platforms and AArch64 for Android, with desktop builds also coming in "legacy" variants for people still running 1.0.0 of the decomp.
+The mod was developed for v5U and at the moment officially supports Windows and Linux.
+Releases use the x64 instruction set for desktop platforms.

 Extract HyperMania into the `mods` folder of your decomp installation (create the folder if it doesn't exist), then enable it in the 'Mods' section of the developer menu.
 (Follow [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1123456515) if you don't know how to access it)

-**For Android users:** You also need to take `libhypermania.so` out of the mods' folder and put it into `lib/arm64-v8a/` of your RSDKv5U APK.
-Make sure you have some way of opening, packing, and signing APK files so it can actually be installed on your system (I recommend [APK Editor Studio](https://qwertycube.com/apk-editor-studio/)), if you don't do this RSDKv5U can't find the logic file and you won't be able to play the mod.
 # How to Build

 ## Unix-like